student@hack3rs:~$ cat phishing-triage-identity-lab.md

 1. Lab Goal and Scenario Scope

-Keep the scenario lab-safe and defensive.
-You are learning how to investigate and communicate, not how to phish.
+Keep everything defensive and lab-safe.
+You are learning to investigate and communicate a phishing incident, not to build one.

 2. Evidence Correlation Workflow

-Start with the initial signal (user report, suspicious email, or login prompt report).
-Record timestamp, reported behavior, and what system/account might be involved.
+Start with the initial signal: user report, suspicious email forward, or login prompt complaint.
+Record the timestamp, the reported behavior, and which account or system might be involved.

-A strong lab outcome is a concise triage note: what was observed, what is suspected, what evidence supports the suspicion, what remains unknown, and what defensive action should happen next.
+A strong triage note has: what was observed, what is suspected, what evidence supports the suspicion, what evidence is missing, and what the recommended next action is.
+Five elements.
+If any are missing, the note is incomplete.

 phishing-triage-lab-checklist

-• $Write a short triage note with confidence and next action.
+- $Write a triage note with all five elements: observed, suspected, evidence, gaps, next action.

 how-to-workflow